4 women killed in 3-alarm Bronx apartment fire: NYPD

+The fire broke out around 8 p.m. on the sixth floor of the building at 1560 Grand Concourse.

-Mayor Bill de Blasio relayed information about the fire via Twitter, and said FDNY firefighters had the fire under control.
+Mayor Bill de Blasio relayed information about the fire via Twitter, and said FDNY firefighters had the fire under control in about an hour.

 .@FDNY firefighters have gotten a major fire at an apartment building on the Grand Concourse under control.
 We’re so grateful for their valiant efforts.— Mayor Bill de Blasio (@NYCMayor) April 1, 2020